tonybaloney/wily/docs/source/commands/rank.rst

 .. code-block:: none

-  $ wily rank example.py raw.loc
+  $ wily rank src/ loc

 Wily rank will show the last revision by default.
-If you want to show a specific revision, you can provide the index of the revision via ``--revision``.
+If you want to show a specific revision, you can provide the reference of a revision via ``--revision``.

 .. code-block:: none

-  $ wily rank example.py --revision 2
+  $ wily rank src/ --revision HEAD^2

 Command Line Usage
 ------------------